Distribution practices under fiduciary duties

 Committee:

-Emphasising that tax-saving is not core values of insurance, the FSA is further promoting customer-oriented business operations and collaboration with the National Tax Authority.
 We recognise that the FSA encourages insurers including brokers to conduct its fiduciary duties.
-Along with promoting fiduciary duties, the FSA has been investigating the brokers’ fee system.
+Along with promoting fiduciary duties, the FSA has been discussing the product governance and the change of commission structure to be paid to distributors with both insurers and banks, especially for single premium foreign currency denominated products.
 The EBC, furthermore, appreciates the focus on the benefit of the customers, and also the possibility for industry, including European insurers, to leave comments.
-A statutory obligation to look out for the best interests of customers is planned.
-The EBC agrees with the purpose of clarifying the obligation, but would like to remind insurers that their actions should not be unnecessarily constrained.
 On the other hand, we believe that the current rule could be a barrier for new entrants and may not be beneficial to Japanese consumers, unbalancing with the potential risk of mis-selling.
-For example, insurance sales by an incorporated insurance agency to members of its parent and affiliated companies are restricted to so-called “third sector” products (“koseiin-kisei”).
+For example, insurance sales by an incorporated insurance agency to members of its parent and affiliated companies are restricted to so-called “third sector” products (“koseiin-kisei”)

 Recommendations